 This is the third year in a row and the fifth time in eight years an IU student has won the championship.
-IU also finished first in the Intercollegiate Writing Competition for the fifth consecutive year and eighth in the overall competition, which includes radio, television, multimedia and photo categories.
+IU also finished first in the Intercollegiate Writing Competition for the fourth consecutive year and eighth in the overall competition, which includes radio, television, multimedia and photo categories.

 “Every year Indiana University and The Media School do very well at the Hearst Awards writing competition,” said dean James Shanahan, who attended the award ceremony with IDS adviser Ruth Witmer.
 “It is a testimony to our talented students and our talented faculty.
 In addition, it’s evidence of the enormous amount of hard work that goes into being a journalist (a real one).
 Our faculty and our students continue to do us proud, and they will be part of what keeps the profession viable in years to come.”

 Telford was a finalist last year and said she felt nervous and out of practice after flying back from her Media School Summer in London internship for the 2016 competition.
 She did not place, although her spot story was published later in the San Francisco Chronicle.